GoogleCloudPlatform/developer-journey-app/infra/README.md

 - `username` (string)
 ```

-Learn how to seed your [Cloud Firestore](Firestore Console), as well as export, data [here](https://cloud.google.com/firestore/docs/manage-data/export-import).
+Learn how to seed your [Cloud Firestore], as well as export, data [here](https://cloud.google.com/firestore/docs/manage-data/export-import).

 ## Manually Rollback

-If you've opted to not use [Cloud Deploy](Cloud Deploy), leverage the following to perform rollbacks for your [Cloud Run](Cloud Run) service.
+If you've opted to not use [Cloud Deploy], leverage the following to perform rollbacks for your [Cloud Run] service.

 ```bash
 # Lists out revisions for Cloud Run service